aholachek/bundle-wizard/README.md

 ### `url`

-To skip the first prompt, provide a `url` as a command line argument.
+To skip the first prompt, provide a `url` as an initial argument:

+`npx sourcemap-wizard nytimes.com`

+### `interact` flag

+By default `sourcemap-wizard` uses a headless browser to analyze a website.
+If you'd like to interact with the page instead (possibly navigating to new pages within the app and adding their bundles to the total set for analysis), use the following flag:

-`npx sourcemap-wizard --url=nytimes.com`
+`npx sourcemap-wizard --interact`

 ### `type`